Definition of Accounting Interview Questions

 Q2.
 What is the Difference between Depreciation and Amortization?

-Answer: Depreciation is the write-off of the tangible assets of concern over a period of time because of the wear and tear associated with it, along with the efflux of time that reduces its efficiency.
-Whereas amortization is the periodic reduction in the value of intangible assets or a large cost whose benefit will accrue over more than one accounting period.
+Answer: Concerns write off the tangible assets over a period of time due to wear and tear associated with them, along with the efflux of time that reduces their efficiency.
+This process is known as depreciation.
+Concerns periodically reduce the value of intangible assets or a large cost whose benefit will accrue over more than one accounting period.
+This reduction process is known as amortization.

 Q3.
 What is the Difference between Reserves and Provisions?